The Role of Data Curation in Image Captioning

 \section{Conclusion}

 In this paper, we have shown a simple, yet effective, data curation framework that can improve the performance of image captioning models.
-We investigated two approaches to data curation that dynamically update the training dataset based on difficult image-caption samples.
-The first method involved removing or replacing the caption in difficult samples, while the second used Stable Diffusion as a model-in-the-loop to synthesize new images for difficult samples.
-Experimental results on the Flickr30K and MS COCO datasets show the effectiveness of both approaches to data curation.
-A deeper analysis of the images synthesized by Stable Diffusion shows frequent errors on generating objects of a certain amount or color, and struggles with human body features.
-A human evaluation of the errors in those images shows a clear difference in images that prove easy/difficult to model.
+We investigated three approaches to data curation that dynamically update the training dataset based on high-loss image-caption samples.
+The methods involved either removing a sample, replacing the caption in a sample, or generating a new image from existing captions.
+Experimental results on the Flickr30K and MS COCO datasets show the effectiveness of these approaches to data curation without increasing the total size of the training dataset.
+A deeper analysis of the images synthesized by the text-to-image model shows frequent errors on generating objects of a certain amount or color, and struggles with human body features.
+A human evaluation of the errors in those images shows a clear difference in images with high or low losses.

-In the future, we expect that better text-to-image generation models will lead to further improvements from using synthesized images for difficult captions in existing training datasets.
-We plan on verifying whether these findings extend to other image captioning models, which was not possible here due to computational issues.
-Finally, we are interested in applying the same framework to other multimodal tasks, especially those with undercomplete datasets that cannot comprehensively cover the distributional space due to the cost of crowdsourcing enough data, e.g. visual question answering, or visually-grounded dialog.
+In the future, we expect that better text-to-image generation models will lead to further improvements from using synthesized images to train image captioning models.
+From our insights in Appendix~\ref{para:combine}, there is also significant promise on building a hybrid model combining different curation methods.
+We believe that a more sophisticated learning scheme leveraging multiple methods will offer more flexibility when curating the dataset.
+We plan on verifying whether these findings extend to other image captioning models.
+Moreover, we are also interested in applying the same framework to other multimodal tasks, especially those with under-complete datasets that cannot comprehensively cover the distributional space due to the cost of crowd-sourcing enough data, e.g. visual question answering, or visually-grounded dialog.